SubiyaCryolite/jds/README.md

 With this you should have a valid connection to your database and JDS will setup its tables and procedures automatically.
 Furthermore, you can use the **getConnection()** method from your JdsDatabase instance in order to return a standard **java.sql.Connection** in your application.

 ###1.2.2 Initialising JDS
-Once you have initialised your database you can go ahead and init all your JDS classes.
+Once you have initialised your database you can go ahead and initialise all your JDS classes.
 You can achieve this by mapping ALL your JDS classes in the following manner.
 ```java
 public void initialiseJdsClasses()
 {